mpaldridge/mpaldridge.github.io/docs/_posts/2022-07-17-long-new-yorker.md

 **[Travels in Siberia—I](https://www.newyorker.com/magazine/2009/08/03/travels-in-siberia-i) and [II](https://www.newyorker.com/magazine/2009/08/10/travels-in-siberia-ii) by Ian Frazier** (2009, two parts, 25k words).
 On a journey across Siberia.
 Part of the book of the same title.

-*Abusing the list to mention some of my favourite articles that are long but not long enough to make this list:* [The White Darkness](https://www.newyorker.com/magazine/2018/02/12/the-white-darkness) by David Grann (2018, 21k words) on a polar explorer, [The Future is Texas](https://www.newyorker.com/magazine/2017/07/10/americas-future-is-texas) by Lawrence Wright (2017, 19k words) on Texas politics, [Five Hostages](https://www.newyorker.com/magazine/2015/07/06/five-hostages) by Lawrence Wright (2015, 20k words) on a civilian hostage rescue project, [The Transition](https://www.newyorker.com/magazine/2012/04/02/the-transition) by Robert A. Caro (2012, 16k words) on the day J.F.K. was assasinated, [The Mark of a Masterpiece](https://www.newyorker.com/magazine/2010/07/12/the-mark-of-a-masterpiece) by David Grann (2010, 16k words) on art authentication via fingerprints, [The Pink Panthers](https://www.newyorker.com/magazine/2010/04/12/the-pink-panthers) by David Samuels (2010, 16k words) on a gang of jewel thieves, [The Hunted](https://www.newyorker.com/magazine/2010/04/05/the-hunted) by Jeffrey Goldberg (2010, 17k words) (see [update](https://www.theatlantic.com/books/archive/2022/07/where-the-crawdads-sing-delia-mark-owens-zambia-murder/670479/)), [Eight Days](https://www.newyorker.com/magazine/2009/09/21/eight-days) by James B. Stewart (2009, 18k words) on the collapse of Lehman Brothers, and [Trial by Fire](https://www.newyorker.com/magazine/2009/09/07/trial-by-fire) by David Grann (2009, 16k words) on a possible wrongful state execution.
+*Abusing the list to mention some of my favourite articles that are long but not long enough to make this list:* [The White Darkness](https://www.newyorker.com/magazine/2018/02/12/the-white-darkness) by David Grann (2018, 21k words) on a polar explorer, [The Future is Texas](https://www.newyorker.com/magazine/2017/07/10/americas-future-is-texas) by Lawrence Wright (2017, 19k words) on Texas politics, [Five Hostages](https://www.newyorker.com/magazine/2015/07/06/five-hostages) by Lawrence Wright (2015, 20k words) on a civilian hostage rescue project, [The Transition](https://www.newyorker.com/magazine/2012/04/02/the-transition) by Robert A. Caro (2012, 16k words) on the day J.F.K. was assasinated, [The Mark of a Masterpiece](https://www.newyorker.com/magazine/2010/07/12/the-mark-of-a-masterpiece) by David Grann (2010, 16k words) on an art authenticator, [The Pink Panthers](https://www.newyorker.com/magazine/2010/04/12/the-pink-panthers) by David Samuels (2010, 16k words) on a gang of jewel thieves, [The Hunted](https://www.newyorker.com/magazine/2010/04/05/the-hunted) by Jeffrey Goldberg (2010, 17k words) (see [update](https://www.theatlantic.com/books/archive/2022/07/where-the-crawdads-sing-delia-mark-owens-zambia-murder/670479/)), [Eight Days](https://www.newyorker.com/magazine/2009/09/21/eight-days) by James B. Stewart (2009, 18k words) on the collapse of Lehman Brothers, and [Trial by Fire](https://www.newyorker.com/magazine/2009/09/07/trial-by-fire) by David Grann (2009, 16k words) on a possible wrongful state execution.

 **[The Climate of Man—I](https://www.newyorker.com/magazine/2005/04/25/the-climate-of-man-i), [II](https://www.newyorker.com/magazine/2005/05/02/the-climate-of-man-ii) and [III](https://www.newyorker.com/magazine/2005/05/09/the-climate-of-man-iii) by Elizabeth Kolbert** (2005, three parts, 28k words).
 On climate change.
 Expanded into the book ["Field Notes from a Catastrophe"](https://en.wikipedia.org/wiki/Field_Notes_from_a_Catastrophe).